caiocomandulli/lib-contracts/README.md

 ### Defining your contract

-A contract defines a representation of a type within the database, and the interactions that the object has with it, such as its constructor, setting and getting attributes.
+A `Contract` defines a representation of a type within the database, and the interactions that the object has with it, such as its constructor, setting and getting attributes.